 With platform boundaries erased, the sky is now the limit for facilitating approval workflow tasks with utmost convenience.

 The Microsoft Approvals team has recently integrated an application within Microsoft Teams, where users can receive a notification and complete the approval without ever having to leave the app.
 The future vision also includes the ability to take care of approvals on the go, both in the Microsoft Outlook mobile app and with voice commands via Microsoft Cortana.

-Six years into the project, the Microsoft Approvals platform is currently getting another refresh to align with current CSE guidelines and aesthetics.
+Six years into the project, the Microsoft Approvals platform is currently getting another refresh to align with current Microsoft Digital guidelines and aesthetics.
 But if all goes well and the Microsoft Approvals team gets their way, the website will be powered by the same Adaptive Card that is powering the Microsoft Office extensions.
 It will be maintained with no extra cost and will be used more sparingly.